neintendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: This script displays current directory contents in a long format.

 4-listmorefiles: This script displays current directory contents including hidden files.

+5-listfilesdigitonly: This script display contents in long format with user and group IDs displayed numerically, and hidden files.